reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 - networking
 - having fun

 This sprints were held in New York city.
-The 2018 event was advertised on [twitter (https://twitter.com/amuellerml/status/1037001088371752960).
+The 2018 event was advertised on [twitter](https://twitter.com/amuellerml/status/1037001088371752960).
 Two sprint participants from Europe were visiting NYC that week, had learned of the event via twitter, and joined:  Sandra Mitrovic (Belgium) and Alice Martin (France).

 ## Scikit-learn Issues and PRs
 This is a list of issues that were resolved and PRs that were opened/closed/merged in: